Sunday, December 31, 2017

 Emptiness

 Merely sitting in emptiness, the mind settles into itself.
-Environmental sounds appear as empty forms, neither rejected nor affirmed; neither focused in on nor ignored.
+Environmental sounds appear as empty forms—neither rejected nor affirmed, neither attended to nor ignored.
 I play a sound on my kacapi that arises as soundful emptiness and dissolves into the boundlessness of emptiness.
-This is not the same as saying that it arises from silence and dissolves back into silence.
-Emptiness is not silent.
-It is audible as the fullness of form and does not exist separate from form.
+This is not the same as saying that it arises from silence and returns to silence.
+Emptiness is not silent; it is audible as the fullness of form and does not exist apart from form.

-For anyone who is not just here—for anyone whose mind is divided into past and future, object and subject—the same sound just played can function as an intimation of emptiness.
-What for the kacapi strings was emptiness actualized, becomes for them the beginningless beginning of emptiness.
+For anyone who is not simply here—for anyone whose mind is divided into past and future, object and subject—the same sound just played can serve as an intimation of emptiness.
+What for the kacapi strings was emptiness actualized becomes, for them, the beginningless beginning of emptiness.

 Sounds are the audible movements of emptiness.
 A good performer knows how to express emptiness and how to intimate emptiness.
-How we intimate emptiness is a tacit process that cannot be simplified as the employment of certain playing techniques or stylistic strategies; it is mistaken to assume that emptiness will be intimated by resounding gentle and quiet sounds surrounded by long silences and a clear sky.
-Emptiness is always sounding but not always heard.
+How we intimate emptiness is a tacit process that cannot be reduced to certain techniques or stylistic strategies; it is a mistake to assume that emptiness will be intimated by soft or quiet sounds surrounded by long silences and a clear sky.
+Emptiness is always sounding, though not always heard.
 Simply recognizing this is what intimating means.

 No comments: